maoshenl/StarSampler/README.md

 # StarSampler

 StarSampler is a Python framework that generates random samples from any user-defined distribution function(DF) that specifies the probability density of stellar coordinates within six-dimensional phase space.
-Users need to define a density '''DF''' and an '''input\_function'''.
+Users need to define a density DF and an input\_function.
 The reasons for the input\_function are, 1: pre-compute elements needed for density function calculation; 2: provide information needed for the StarSampler, which include number of spatial and velocity coordinates and spatial and velocity range.
 The functions needs to have the following signitures and outputs.

 '''python
 def user\_DF(X, V, model\_param, context):